Roofing dumpster rental in Lake Charles

 - Best for: Single-layer ranch and bungalow tear-offs

-The 10-yard can fits a tight driveway for small tear-offs while keeping shingle weight within a single haul.
+This 10-yard can fits a tight driveway for small roof tear-offs while keeping shingle weight under the tonnage limit.

 20-Yard Roofing Dumpster